ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_11_3d_model_from_video/guide.en-gb.md

 ### Extract meshes from model

-The AI Training job we are running now will generate a 3D meshes `.ply` file out of the model
+The AI Training job we are running will now generate a 3D mesh `.ply` file out of the model:

 ```shell
 make extract